-Financial institutions can proactively track credit and debit card numbers for Dark Web exposure, enabling quick action to prevent fraud and bolster customer trust.
+Card issuers can proactively track credit and debit cards by BIN for Dark Web exposure, enabling faster action to prevent compromised card fraud.

 HOW IT WORKS

-Enzoic’s Payment Card BIN Monitoring enables financial institutions to subscribe their Bank Identification Number (BIN) numbers, sometimes referred to as issuer identification number (IIN), for timely alerts if they’re circulating on the Dark Web.
-Through Enzoic’s intuitive service, an immediate alert with the full compromised card number is sent, allowing institutions to be proactive in their security approach and ensuring they are the first to detect compromised card data.
-Designed for flexibility, these alerts can be integrated with SIEM, card management, and other systems or workflows.
+Enzoic’s Credit Card and BIN Monitoring enables card issuers to subscribe their bank identification number (BIN), also known as the issuer identification number (IIN), to receive timely alerts when credit, debit, or other payment card data appears on the Dark Web.
+When exposure is detected, an immediate alert containing the full compromised card number is sent, allowing issuers to take proactive action before fraud occurs.
+Designed for flexibility, these alerts can be integrated with SIEM platforms, card management systems, fraud operations tools, or other existing workflows.

-Download the Payment Card BriefHOW IT CAN HELP ME
+Download the Credit Card and BIN BriefHOW IT CAN HELP ME

 FEATURES

-Our threat research team ensures the most comprehensive and collection of compromised card data from the Dark Web.
+Our threat research team continuously curates one of the most comprehensive and up-to-date collections of BIN and payment card exposure data from across the Dark Web.

-Financial institutions can take immediate action when breaches containing credit card numbers associated with their BINs/IINs are found.
+Issuers can take immediate action when breaches containing credit or debit card numbers associated with their BINs are discovered, enabling faster response and reducing the risk of downstream fraud.

 WHY ENZOIC